Net-Burst.Net

 To run from memories would be to cave into false feelings of shame, fear or inability to cope.
 It would be to languish in needless defeat.
 That’s not God’s plan for you.
 Christ took all your shame, blame and pain, bearing it all in his own naked, tortured body so that you can lift your head high.
 Through Christ, you are a winner; not one who runs away, but a hero clothed with divine majesty in God’s royal family.

 Our walk with Christ is about love, adventure and glory.
 It’s not about escapism, wasting one’s life and trashing opportunities for greatness.
 It has no partnership with cowardice and the eternal regret it brings.
-We might be born failures but through Christ we are transformed; born anew for achievement, heroism and honor.
-God has astounding faith in what you can do empowered by him.
+We might think of ourselves as born failures but through Christ we are transformed; born anew for achievement, heroism and honor.
+The Almighty has astounding faith in what you can do empowered by him.
 You are called to jettison shame, defeatism and self-indulgence to enter into holy union with the all-powerful Conqueror and, thus endowed, to reign with him in regal splendor:

 2 Timothy 2:12 If we suffer, we shall also reign with him . . .
 (KJV).